RI DAILY

 The Roosevelt Island Daily News

-Update 9-10-2023: Body camera footage from three NYPD officers involved in the shooting has been released by New York State Attorney General Letitia James.
-The videos are graphic and should be viewed with caution here.
-A lightning-fast sequence of events shows the officers having no choice but to fire at the victim.
-Within a few seconds of his arrival in the 540 building lobby, he lunges at three officers trapped inside an elevator.
+A lightning-fast sequence of events shows the officers firing at the victim.
+Within a few seconds of his arrival in the 540 building lobby, the still unnamed victim lunges at three officers trapped inside an elevator.
 With no escape route, they fire multiple rounds.
 Although he doesn’t die instantly, his wounds are ultimately fatal.

-Neither NYPD nor RIOC’s Public Safety Department have updated residents with any follow-up details, including the victim’s name.
+Neither NYPD nor RIOC’s Public Safety Department updated residents with any follow-up details, including the victim’s name.

 Early reports say that multiple 911 calls – apparently from a single person – brought officers to 540 Main Street.
 A relative, police say, called because the young man was “off his medication” and smoking pot.